Harbortouch POS Review

 - Numerous public complaints

-On the surface, Harbortouch POS looks like a terrific point of sale system with a decent interface and a feature-set that, while not overwhelmingly robust, certainly checks the majority of boxes you would expect from a solid POS offering.
+On the surface, Harbortouch POS looks like a terrific point of sale system with a decent interface and a feature-set that, while not overwhelmingly robust, checks the majority of boxes you would expect from a solid POS offering.

 Harbortouch’s customer service reputation is appalling, with scores of customers complaining about representatives never getting back to them.
 There are hundreds of complaints referring to hidden upfront Harbortouch fees, hidden transaction fees, penalties for breaking contracts, and dozens of nearly identical complaints about repeated software bugs and freezes.
 Many current and former customers throw around the dreaded “scam” word as well.